-Second Step use is evaluated for a variety of reasons.
 Many people choose to evaluate the program to see how it's working.
 Evaluation evidence can increase staff motivation and commitment to implementing the program well.
 Evaluation can also help schools see how implementation might be affecting outcomes and how it might be improved to ensure students are benefiting.
-Evaluation is useful for tracking the progress of desired program goals and outcomes over time.
-In addition, an evaluation can show funders, teachers, parents, and community members how resources put into the program are paying off.
+In addition, evaluation is useful for tracking the progress of desired program goals and outcomes over time.